kodesonik/zedoc/README.md

 # @kodesonik/zedoc

-A NestJS library for generating beautiful API documentation with Swagger integration, comprehensive theming, sidebar navigation, and interactive "Try It Out" functionality.
+A NestJS library for generating beautiful API documentation with Swagger integration, comprehensive theming, sidebar navigation, font customization, and interactive "Try It Out" functionality.

 ## Features

 - 🚀 Easy integration with NestJS applications
 - 📚 Beautiful HTML documentation generation with Swagger integration
 - 🎨 Comprehensive theming system with 4 preset themes and full customization
+- 🔤 Advanced typography system with 3 font size presets and 3 font families
 - 🧭 Advanced sidebar navigation with search and filtering
 - 🔧 Interactive "Try It Out" panel for API testing
 - 📱 Fully responsive design for all devices